jindian/linux_note/linux_startup/kernel_init.md

 (gdb)
 ```

-the second one is `init_cpufreq_transition_notifier_list`, it initializes an [SRCU](https://lwn.net/Articles/202847/) notifier head with `cpufreq_transition_notifier_list` as input parameter and set the flag which indicates if `init_cpufreq_transition_notifier_list` is called as true.
+`init_cpufreq_transition_notifier_list` initializes an [SRCU](https://lwn.net/Articles/202847/) notifier head with `cpufreq_transition_notifier_list` as input parameter and set the flag which indicates if `init_cpufreq_transition_notifier_list` is called as true.
 The "transition" list for kernel code that needs to handle changes to devices when the CPU clock speed changes.

 ```init_cpufreq_transition_notifier_list
 init_cpufreq_transition_notifier_list () at drivers/cpufreq/cpufreq.c:127